MilesHamilton/npm-resume/readme.md

 then just type into the command line

-`print resume`
+`print-resume`

-and information should populate in your terminal
+and information should populate in your terminal!